-The numerical component of the General Reasoning Test assesses a person's ability to use numbers in a logical and rational way.
+Numerical Reasoning assesses a person's ability to use numbers in a logical and rational way.
 The test consists of items which assess the candidate's understanding of number series, numerical transformations, the relationships between numbers and their ability to perform numerical computations.